 • the Integrity Commissioner may make interim reports to Council where necessary and as required to address any instances of interference, obstruction, delay or retaliation encountered during the investigation.

-If the Integrity Commissioner decides that there has been no breach of the Code of Conduct he or she will advise the Member of Council and the complainant of that determination and will generally not report to Council about that determination except as part of an annual report.
+If the Integrity Commissioner decides that there has been no breach of the Code they will provide a report to the Member of Council about whom the complaint was made and the complainant, advising of that determination and will generally not report publicly to Council about the matter except as part of an annual report.

-Where the Integrity Commissioner finds that the complaint has been sustained either in whole or in part, the Integrity Commissioner shall report to Council publicly, outlining his or her findings and any recommended corrective sanctions.
+Where the Integrity Commissioner finds that the complaint has been sustained either in whole or in part, the Integrity Commissioner shall report to Council publicly, outlining their findings and any recommended corrective sanctions.

 The complainant will be provided with a copy of the Integrity Commissioner’s report to Council when the report is placed on the agenda for the meeting at which the report is to be considered.

-When Council receives a report from the Integrity Commissioner following an investigation, it must consider and act on that report at the same meeting to which the report is submitted.
-Council has the option to apply sanctions based on the recommendations of the Integrity Commissioner.
+When Council receives a report from the Integrity Commissioner following an investigation, it must consider and act on that report forthwith.
+Council has the option to impose sanctions based on the recommendations of the Integrity Commissioner.

 Was this information helpful?